Ackman concedes JC Penney management mistakes, eyes future

 J.C.
 Penney's stock price tumbled 27.6 percent in the first quarter as Johnson's plans to upgrade the store's merchandise and streamline its pricing structure, which had long relied on coupons, alienated the store's long-time clientele but failed to draw in new customers.

 Ackman's hedge fund, Pershing Square Capital Management, owns an 18 percent stake in J.C.
 Penney.
-The company's troubles have left his portfolio with some $500 million (324 million pounds) in losses.
+The company's troubles have left his portfolio with some $500 million in losses.

 The board has now turned to Myron Ullman, Johnson's predecessor.
 In the past, Ackman had been openly critical of Ullman, saying as recently as last May that the department store operator had been chronically mismanaged and had failed to create value for shareholders for the last 20 years.